WeirdMidas/SkySceneAddon/README.md

 - [Per-Process Reclaim based on LMK driver](https://github.com/darkhz/prlmk/tree/README).
 - [Studies on lmkd from the official Google page](https://source.android.com/docs/core/perf/lmkd?hl=pt-br).
 - Some studies, especially on the I/O blocks and also the UFS/EMMC storage difference with HDD storage.
 In addition to studying ways to adapt CFQ and BFQ schedulers to flash storage.
-- LMKD optimization are based on AxionOS Custom Rom.
-Only that with customization and improvements in the optimization they apply by respecting the use of memory in various situations.
 - Some descriptions of what Pixel device users have experienced.
 - Some reports and flags from AOSP master.
 Core optimizations are almost always based on AOSP itself, prioritizing modernization and efficiency above all else.
 - Studies on human psychology using some channels of curiosities, school facts and some studies on human reflexes and perception.